tuneerduta/Hotel-data-analysis/README.md

 12) And lastly we can optimize our inventory.
 For eg now the bookings are less so we can Charge premiums for not only suites and popular rooms but also for value-added features like larger rooms, a better view, preferred bed configurations, and attributes like balconies, fireplaces, wet bars, and pool access.

 **--Challenges Faced--**

+**1) Data Cleaning -** I phased the major problem in the data cleaning part with Power Query.
+Because the data was too uncleaned when it was donloaded.

+**2) Insights and Improvements -** To study the insights deeply and visualize the charts and suggest good Improvements.

+**3) Sentiment Analysis-** Analyzing hotel reviews and feedback to gauge sentiment and identify areas for improvement became challenging, especially with the varying nature of seasons and population and places.